 The kids use rudimentary mini boats.
-Smart and kind, they know popular songs from a lot of countries.
+Intelligent and kind, they know popular songs from a lot of countries.
 By paying attention to how a tourist speaks, they spot his or her origin.
-Next, they sing a popular song from the tourist’s land.
+Next, they sing a piece of popular music from the tourist’s land.
 For this reason, people call them “the singing kids of the Nile.”

-In fact, the kids are trying hard to captivate our attention to get some money — a tip, or baksheesh, as we say in Egypt.
-Yes, it’s a shrewd strategy, but we can feel the innocence, the candor that involves them.
-Always humble, they don’t want to just ask for money, so they appear to offer “a service” in exchange for it.
+The kids are trying hard to captivate our attention to get some money — a tip, or baksheesh, as we say in Egypt.
+Yes, it’s a wise strategy, but we can feel the innocence and sincerity involved.
+Always humble, they don’t want to ask for money, so they appear to offer “a service” in exchange for it.

 I will publish a detailed post to cover felucca rides on the Nile, with photos and tips for your ride.
 Today, I come just to talk about those kids and ask you one simple favor: to pay attention to them.
 To see the grace in what they do.
 And to give them some money.
 I mean, baksheesh.

 » I live in the Algarve (South of Portugal).
 My first fiction book, for young adults, was published in 2001 in the Portuguese language — a time travel adventure with thousands of readers.
 I also wrote books and guides about travel and technology.
 Screenplays are my greatest passion.